 Your camper’s application will be reviewed by our Medical Team once the application is COMPLETE.
 Once the complete application is submitted our Medical Team will review it and you will be notified of your camper’s enrollment.
 Due to high volume of applications it may take up to 6 weeks to be notified of your camper’s enrollment status.
 Enrollment is based on eligibility and completion date (first completed, first reviewed).
 It is best to complete the application as soon as possible to try to avoid a waiting list.

-If you are arranging transportation from out of state, please plan on flying into either the Bellingham International Airport or Paine Field.
-We will also be partnering with Angel Flight, which offers flights free-of-charge for campers within a 300 mile radius of Camp Korey.
-If you have any questions, please contact Beth Faller at firstname.lastname@example.org.
+If you are arranging transportation from out of state, please plan on flying into either the Bellingham International Airport or Paine Field in Everett.
+We will also be partnering with Angel Flight, which offers flights free-of-charge for campers within a 300-mile radius of Camp Korey.
+If you have any questions, please contact Beth Faller at email@example.com.

 Unfortunately, Camp Korey may not be able to accommodate all who apply to camp.
-While we would love to be able to welcome everyone, we do have a limit to the available camper spots so first completed, first reserved.
+Applications are reviewed on a rolling basis in the order submitted.
 If a session is already full, your camper will be put on a waiting list once all forms are complete and you will be notified.
 You will be notified if a reservation becomes available.